foresterre/cargo-msrv/book/src/commands/find.md

 **`--no-log`**

-Do not write debug log output to the log target.
+Do not write (internal) debug log output to the log target.

 **`--no-read-min-edition`**